Watershed Modeling Software for U.S. SWAT+ Models

 - High-resolution hydrography at national scale — SWATGenX ingests NHDPlus HR (~27 million flowlines) and builds SWAT+ projects on top of it.
 The platform absorbs the computational and data-management cost so that working with 10× the stream network detail is seamless.

 - End-to-end automation — From watershed delineation and soil/climate extraction through QSWAT+ setup, SWAT+ Editor parameter initialization, calibration, and output packaging, the pipeline runs without manual intervention.
-Users select a USGS station or HUC8 basin on a map and receive a finished model.
+Users select a USGS station, a catalog HUC12 watershed, or an HUC8 basin on a map and receive a finished model.

 - Elastic cloud compute — Model builds run on scalable infrastructure.
 Users do not need local workstations, GIS licenses, or data-preparation pipelines.